 That’s right.
 Blueberries have been studied and analyzed, and are currently rated as the food with the most antioxidants by weight.
 This is truly impressive – especially when you consider how amazingly delicious blueberries are.

 Antioxidants are important because they prevent and eliminate free radicals.
-Free radicals are atoms that are missing an electron in their outer shell – and they’re bad because that atom will steal electrons from its neighbouring atoms.
+Free radicals are atoms that are missing an electron in their outer shell – and they’re bad because that atom will steal electrons from its neighboring atoms.
 This causes a chain reaction that leads to diseases, including cancer.

 The antioxidants in blueberries have a huge number of beneficial effects on the body.
 They help it stay young, they prevent diseases of both the brain and the body, and they help your organs function better.